rampageX/QuickSoundSwitcher/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/odizinne/quicksoundswitcher/total.svg)]()
 [![license](https://img.shields.io/github/license/odizinne/quicksoundswitcher)]()

-QuickSoundSwitcher is made to replace windows 10 default sound panel.
+QuickSoundSwitcher is an enhanced audio panel for Windows.
-It provide output and input volume / device / mute control.
+It provide output and input volume / device / mute control as well as application volume mixer.
+It is made with close to native ui for w10 or w11.

 ![image](.assets/screenshot.png)